Omikhleia/awesome-sile-books/README.md

 - lovecraft: A selection of short stories by H. P. Lovecraft, in French.
 - lsg: Bible Louis Segond, in French.

-### Building a Docker image
+## Or with a ready-to-go Docker image

-If you have Docker installed, you can use the provided Dockerfile to build an image containing SILE, Luarocks, the _re·sil·ient_ collection, other tools used by some of the modumes, and a curated set of good fonts.
+If you have Docker installed, you can use the provided Docker file to build an image containing SILE, Luarocks, the _re·sil·ient_ collection, other tools used by some of the modules, and a curated set of good fonts.

 Everything is then ready for you to get quickly bootstrapped.